erbkaiser/FrozenCookies/README.md

 ## Planned Features and Known Issues

 -   Lag: sadly, yes FC causes some lag.
 The code is incredibly huge and complex.
-I welcome any patches, if you feel up to trying to improve the code.
+-   Raw cookies per second is set to an absurdly high value on ascending.
+This messes badly with stock prices.
+The cause is currently unknown and I suspect it is deep in the FC prediction code.
+-   Golden Cookie timers sometimes disappear.
+This will fix itself on the next GC spawn
 -   For other issues or plans, see the Github issues
+-   I welcome any pull requests or comments, if you feel up to trying to improve the code

 # What do these options actually mean, in detail?